KennethJF23/GitGrade/grade/Grade/README.md

 - Node.js (v16 or higher)
 - npm or yarn

-### Installation
+### Install

 1. Install dependencies

 ```bash
 npm install
 ```

+2. Create a `.env` file in the project root (see `env` section below)

-2. Start the development server
+3. Start the development server

 ```bash
 npm run dev
 ```

-3. Open your browser and navigate to `http://localhost:5173`
+4. Open your browser at `http://localhost:5173`

 ## Usage 📖

-1. Enter a GitHub repository URL (e.g., `https://github.com/facebook/react`)
+1. Enter a GitHub repository URL (example: `https://github.com/facebook/react`).
-2. Click "Analyze Repository"
+2. Click "Analyze Repository".
-3. View the comprehensive analysis including:
+3. The app will fetch repository data and display:
   - Overall score and grade
   - Score breakdown by category
-   - Strengths and improvement areas
+  - Strengths and recommended improvements
-   - Development roadmap with phased tasks
+  - A phased development roadmap

 ## Scoring Methodology 📊